do title loans go on your credit report

 Do Title Loans Go On Your Credit Report?

-Sometimes in life, you encounter financial problems you cannot handle on your own.
+Sometimes in life, you encounter financial problems you cannot handle alone.
 This is not something unique to any specific person.
-In America, as a matter of fact, over 60% of adults aren’t able to cover a financial emergency worth $400 or more without asking for some help.
+In America, over 60% of adults aren’t able to cover a financial emergency worth $400 or more without asking for some help.

 For example, bank loans traditionally impact your credit score since they are reported to credit agencies.
 But not all loans affect your credit the same way.

-So if you need quick cash and are considering applying for title loans online, asking yourself “do title loans go on your credit report and what impact will they have?” would be a smart thing to do.
+So if you need quick cash and are considering applying for title loans online, asking yourself “do car title loans and credit go hand-in-hand and what impact will they have?” would be a smart thing to do.

 Which is the topic we’ll be breaking down in this article.
 But first...